woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.5.2 - 2020-08-19 =
+= 4.5.3 - 2020-09-29 =
-* Fix - Allow extension to attempt to run in all countries, not just officially supported ones
+* Add - Link from Payment Request button setting to Apple Pay settings in Stripe dashboard

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/master/changelog.txt).